fbtool-net/toptoptool-doc/terms-of-service.md

 ### 17. GOVERNING LAW

 These Terms shall be governed by and defined following the laws of Vietnam.
-MailingTool and yourself irrevocably consent that the courts of Vietnam shall have exclusive jurisdiction to resolve any dispute which may arise in connection with these terms.
+1ManBiz and yourself irrevocably consent that the courts of Vietnam shall have exclusive jurisdiction to resolve any dispute which may arise in connection with these terms.

 ### 18. DISPUTE RESOLUTION

 You agree to irrevocably submit all disputes related to Terms or the relationship established by this Agreement to the jurisdiction of the Vietnam courts.
-MailingTool shall also maintain the right to bring proceedings as to the substance of the matter in the courts of the country where you reside or, if these Terms are entered into in the course of your trade or profession, the state of your principal place of business.
+1ManBiz shall also maintain the right to bring proceedings as to the substance of the matter in the courts of the country where you reside or, if these Terms are entered into in the course of your trade or profession, the state of your principal place of business.

 ### 19. CORRECTIONS